Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

 She is certainly a member of this generation and sees the identity shift herself.
 We can see it across the board – people working from different fields (actors, musicians, politicians) are trying to see their roles more meaningful and be a part of something bigger than what they are known for.

-I stumbled upon a Millennial identity article, which is about future of work.
-It says that on the June 30th the right to request flexible working hours will be extended to all employees in the UK, which means you’re allowed to work from home, flexitime, job charing and shift working.
+In June 30th the right to request flexible working hours will be extended to all employees in the UK.
 They are also speculating that in the future people may be allowed to work less hours during the week but longer years, for example until the age of 70.
-What is the future of work for Millennial generation?
+What is the future of work for the Millennial generation?

-When people worked at one company for the whole life, they separated their work from their life.
-Now people’s life and work are deeply affected by their identity, which is one.
+When people work at one company for their whole life, they separate their work from their life.
+Now people’s lives and work are deeply affected by their identity, which is one.

-This generation has been pushed the institutions to start behaving in a different way.
+This generation has been pushed the institutions to start behaving differently.

 What are the three main things that describe Millennials the best?